javiBajoCero/TDD-UNITY-CMAKE-FFF-on-STM32/README.md

 # TDD-UNITY-CMAKE-FFF-on-STM32

-A guide to unit testing C code for STM32 using VSCode, CMake, Unity, FFF, and GitHub Actions.
-Both production and test builds are automated (GithubActions) on every push to `main`.
+A code pool for my learnings about unit testing C code on target for STM32 using VSCode, CMake, Unity, FFF, and GitHub Actions.
+Both production and test builds (.elf) are automated (GithubActions) on every push to `main` and could be found stored as artifacts.

 ## Folder Structure
 - `Core/Src/` — Main application source code